IronManStank/CloseApp/README.en.md

 1. If the program is run for the first time, a configuration file will be created automatically.
 There are detailed comments in the configuration file, which can be configured according to the comments.
 2. After the program runs, a dialog box will pop up, and completion and failure information will be displayed in the dialog box.
 3. The program will exit automatically after execution.
-4. The program will look for `config.txt` in the current directory, and you can specify the configuration file by passing in different configuration files with parameters, or by dragging the configuration file to `CloseApp.py`/`CloseApp.exe`.
+4. The program will look for `config.txt` in its directory, and can specify the configuration file by passing in different configuration files with parameters, or by dragging the configuration file to `CloseApp.py`/`CloseApp.exe`

 #### Contribution